galetap/demrat/README.md

 skeletal samples and allows to set a reference mortality pattern appropriate for the time period being studied.

+## Shiny web application

+[Shiny app for the `demrat`
+package](https://galetap.shinyapps.io/demrat/) enables to deploy demographic predictions using `demrat` with a point-and-click interface.
+The Shiny app is useful for non-R users or for those who want to experiment with the `demrat` package before downloading it and without having to read through the documentation below.

 ## Installation and loading

 - Install the latest developmental version from